Lunar Jetman: Gameplay

 Aside from the rover and its bridging kits, Jetman has access to three other pieces of equipment, all of which can be carried on the rear of the rover, albeit one at a time.
 Bombs must be used to destroy alien bases when they are encountered, which can only be accomplished when Jetman is flying above them.
 Another piece of equipment is a cannon that may be mounted onto the rear side of the moon rover.
-The final piece of equipment is a pair of teleporters which can be used to instantaneously transport the player to the teleporter's twin, thus allowing rapid transport around the moon.
+The final piece of equipment is a pair of teleporters which can be used to instantaneously transport the player to the teleporter's twin, thus allowing rapid transport around the planet.

-Gameplay itself requires Jetman to locate and destroy a series of alien bases on the surface of the moon.
+Gameplay itself requires Jetman to locate and destroy a series of alien bases on the surface of the planet.
 Each new base appears with the destruction of the previous one.
 To accomplish this task, Jetman must take the bomb to the alien base—either in his space suit or using the rover—and then fly over the base and drop the bomb.
 After several bases have been destroyed in succession, new and increasingly hazardous varieties of flying aliens assault the player.
 Each base must be destroyed within a strict time limit.
 If this limit expires before the base is destroyed, two missiles are launched from the base—one for Earth, the other for Jetman's rover.
 The player will be given a limited time to intercept and destroy the missile aimed at the rover, thus preventing a game over.